Enjoy Enjaami: Background

+Lyrics

 Music video

 The music video was directed by Amith Krishnan, who previously helmed many independent singles.
 Balaji Subramanyan filmed the visuals which took place in Arivu's hometown in Tiruvannamalai district.
 It was the first time Dhee has been on a music video for a performance of hers.

 The music video opens with Parai drummers drumming along with women ululating, causing the Earth to shake.
 The video then cuts to a shot of Dhee uncovering her face, flanked by beautiful dancers all around her.
 The video mainly alternated between shots of Dhee and/or Arivu in a jungle-like set and in a dry field during the day and night, with the latter night scene being depicted as a celebratory bonfire party scene.
 Dhee is consistently depicted sitting on and standing beside a throne throughout the video and the video ends with Valliammal on a throne-like seat, alluding to Arivu's lyrics of celebrating a matriarchal society.